Forewords by authors Richard Buskin and Lesley-Ann Jones.

-David is also a life-long drummer who plays with the Trembling Wilburys tribute band, as well as having been deputy drummer for The Quarrymen on one occasion.
+David is also a life-long drummer who plays with the Trembling Wilburys tribute band, as well as having played drums with The Quarrymen on one occasion.
 He was also responsible for the erection of an official Blue Plaque for the late Brian Epstein outside his old offices in London’s Argyll Street in 2014; and was one of a small group of fellow supporters who, in 2019, achieved the placing of a long-awaited Blue Plaque at 3 Savile Row to mark the Beatles’ final live appearance on the roof of Apple in 1969.

 All these stories and many more are included in the book, along with numerous photographs from David’s personal collection and other sources.
 There has never been a Beatles book quite this one, with so many extraordinary first-hand experiences all told with a great sense of humour.
 A must-read for all Fabs fans!